What Happened to the Twelve Apostles?

 John

 The only one of the apostles generally thought to have died a natural death from old age.
-He was the church leader in the Ephesus area and is said to have taken care of Mary the mother of Jesus in his home.
+He was the church leader in the Ephesus area and is said to have taken care of Mary, the mother of Jesus, in his home.
 During Domitian's persecution in the middle '90s, he was exiled to the island of Patmos.
-There he is credited with writing the last book of the New Testament--the Revelation.
+There, he wrote Revelation.
 An early Latin tradition has him escaping unhurt after being cast into boiling oil in Rome.

 The names of Jesus' apostles have become the most common names for males in the Western world.
-How many do you know named John, Pete, Tom, Andy, Jim, Bart, or Phil?
+How many do you know who are named John, Pete, Tom, Andy, Jim, Bart, or Phil?

 At least four of the apostles were fishermen.
 Can this be part of why one of the earliest and most prominent Christian symbols was the fish?
 The Greek word for fish, ichthus, formed an acrostic: Iesous Christos Theou Uios Soter, which means "Jesus Christ, Son of God, Savior."